idalbo/data_engineering_zoomcamp_project/README.md

 #### prerequisites

 You should have a Google Cloud Platform subscription and create a service account with the following permissions:

 * BigQuery Admin
 * BigQuery Data Editor
 * BigQuery Job User
 * BigQuery User

 On top of that, you should download the json credential file for this service account and store it in the folder `HOME\.google\credentials` in your local computer (the `HOME` folder is usually your user folder.
 This file should be named `google_credentials`.

+If you don't have a GCP account and you would like to follow along completelly, please follow [this link](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/week_1_basics_n_setup/1_terraform_gcp/2_gcp_overview.md), you will get 300$ for three months usage.

 #### docker setup